 This will show a new post meta box that has repeatable fields creation functionality to allow you create an many fields as you like.

 There are a few predefined Filters that can be overridden:

 - Author Name

 You can easily create new post meta fields for it in your post editor.

 Example: Here is an example on how to use the Post Meta Generator.

 You can make an excellent use of this feature, especially that you can use post meta values created and saved by other plugins, you just need to know which post meta Key to use.

 Inspect Post Meta Keys and Values

-The most easy way to know post meta Keys is to install and activate the free Post Meta Inspector plugin.
+The most easy way to discover post meta Keys and stored Values is to install and activate one of these free plugins: